- Bethany Cares

 - an attachment in a fraudulent spam e-mail

 A few simple precautions can protect you from Trojan viruses.
 Never open an attachment in an unsolicited e-mail, and never open a spam e-mail with an attachment.
 Only download a program from an unknown website if you are certain that it is safe.

 How can I best protect myself from malware?

 We recommend using the most recent version of Internet Explorer, Firefox, or Google Chrome and being sure to keep it updated.
 Using previous versions of any of these browsers increases your security risk considerably.
 Old versions of Internet Explorer are particularly dangerous.
-Also avoid using peer-to-peer file sharing programs.
+Avoid using peer-to-peer file sharing programs.
 Many install unwanted ad-producing spyware upon your computer as a means of raising revenue.
-Also take extreme care when installing browser extensions or toolbars; many carry hidden spyware packages.
+Also take care when installing browser extensions or toolbars, especially from unofficial sites; many carry hidden spyware packages.

 My computer came with antivirus software.
 Will I have to replace it with Microsoft Security Essesntials?

 Possibly.
 Many new computers are packaged with limited 30 or 60-day trial editions of antivirus software.
 Once the trial period expires, the antivirus software can no longer download updates, and soon becomes useless.
 Should your computer have a limited trial edition of antivirus software, it would be prudent to replace it with Microsoft Security Essentials.

 Will I need to purchase antivirus software?

 No. Bethany recommends students use the free Microsoft Security Essentials antivirus program for Windows computers.
 Typically, Mac computers do not need an antivirus software.
 If you are a Mac owner and would still prefer to have antivirus software, we recommend Norton, Avast!, or Sophos.